lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 ```
 The function accepts two parameters: a reference to the supervisor object and a reference to the table object.
 The function begins by determining the boundaries of the table using coordinate transformation.
 Intervals for the x and y coordinates are determined for the random positioning of objects on the table and then adjusted to leave a margin of 0.1 meters around it.
 At line 9 a loop iterates the objects on the table and generates a random position and orientation for each object using the previously calculates intervals.

-Finally a loop needed to be developed to call the snapshot and object randomization routines a specified number of times with a certain delay between each iteration.
+Finally a loop needed to be developed to call the snapshot and object randomization functions a specified number of times with a certain delay between each iteration.
 A decorator was used to extend the function to be repeatedly called until a specified condition is met while advancing the simulation.
 The following code segment demonstrates the implementation of this loop.

 ```python
 @looper